-- Contents: - either the number of bytes that are available in a channel buffer (Tx or Rx buffers negotiated during OPEN CHANNEL) using TERMINAL RESPONSE.
-Since the Tx or Rx buffer size can be larger than 255 bytes, 'FF' means "more than 255 bytes are available"; or - the number of bytes that are requested in a RECEIVE DATA command.
+- Either the number of bytes that are available in a channel buffer (Tx or Rx buffers negotiated during OPEN CHANNEL) using TERMINAL RESPONSE.
+Since the Tx or Rx buffer size can be larger than 255 bytes, 'FF' means "more than 255 bytes are available". - Or the number of bytes that are requested in a RECEIVE DATA command.